 The Mayor’s Christmas Tree, Kansas City

-A company in Pomona Kansas strips the limbs and bark, and cuts the tree into wooden planks that are then turned over to those creative spirits at Hallmark who, each year, come up with a new, original design for natural wood ornaments.
+When Christmas is over, a company in Pomona Kansas strips the limbs and bark, then cuts the tree into wooden planks.
+Those planks go to the talented artists at Hallmark.
+It becomes their job each year to create a new, original design for natural wood ornaments.
 A 100-foot tall tree makes about 3,000 individually decorated ornaments.
 Working around knots in the wood and other natural elements contributes to the creative process and individual attention to detail.

 The idea of a special Mayor’s Christmas Tree ornament began in 1981.
 At that time, the ornaments were chosen from the delightful, but mass produced line of Hallmark holiday decorations.
-They were simply distinguished with an inscription that read “Mayor’s Christmas Tree.”
+They were simply distinguished with a stamped inscription that read “Mayor’s Christmas Tree.”

 The ornaments sell for $12.50 and can only be purchased at the Customer Service Center on the second floor of Crown Center.
 The new ornament goes on sale the day after Thanksgiving.
 Of course, the unique design and collectible nature of the ornaments adds to their appeal.
 But it’s what happens to the money that really touches the Christmas spirit.

 Proceeds of the ornament sales benefit the Mayor’s Christmas Tree Fund, a charity that, since 1908, has helped feed, clothe and provide housing to those Kansas Citians in need throughout the year.

 And that’s the true spirit of Christmas represented in the little wooden ornaments made from a truly beautiful tree.

 Tip: While you are at Crown Center, you might as well enjoy some of the other activities for a family-friendly getaway to Kansas City.

 More from Hallmark